 The tubes containing the feces with oocysts of Cryptosporidium must be intact and show no sign of spillage.
-If the conditions are not suitable, the test is not performed.
+If the conditions are not suitable, the test will not be performed.

 7.2 Method

 7.2.1 DNA extraction from the fecal sample to be tested